 The classroom experience at the Townsend Institute is innovative, unique and highly effective.
 It will involve not only lecture and content delivery, but also will engage you in the experiential delivery of concepts and skills.
 There will be different “experientials” you will participate in: live role plays and enactments; videos of master therapists doing counseling sessions; movie and media vignettes which demonstrate concepts; and personal application for your skills as a therapist.

 Finally, from the opening orientation to graduation, you will be in an active process of personal, spiritual and professional growth with your fellow students and the Institute’s faculty.
-As Dr. Townsend says, “There is nothing more effective than a counselor who has done their own healing, and nothing more ineffective than a counselor who has not."
-You have to take the beam out of your own eye to really help people at a deep level.
-For residential students, you will be involved in a process group once a month for four semesters.
+As Dr. Townsend says, “There is nothing more effective than counselors who have done their own personal growth work, and nothing more ineffective than counselors who have not."

-For online students, the week before you start your tenure in the program (and the following year), you will be involved in a week-long personal growth intensive (at the Huntington campus or Indianapolis) leading up to the opening day with Dr. Townsend and the rest of the Institute.
+For online students, the week before you start your tenure in the program (and the following year), you will be involved in a 3-day "Personal Development Skills Process Group" intensive (on the Huntington campus or in Indianapolis) leading up to the opening day with Dr. Townsend and the rest of the Institute.

 These high-value growth experiences follow the format developed by Dr. Townsend in his unique counselor development program.
 The Bible and proven scientific research assert that growth occurs when new information is combined with new experience.
 The Townsend Institute uses this model, combining dynamic teaching sessions with process groups.
 These monthly or week-long intensives, led by highly-trained faculty, allow you to take the information to a deeper level, as it relates to your own life and counseling.
 You will learn new and powerful ways to attain relational and professional success.
 This experience will prepare you for applying all the principles and skills from rest of the program at the deepest level.
 In addition, students also will be involved at least 20 hours of personal counseling during their time in the program.
 Students wanting to be licensed also will have one practicum and three internships where you learn to apply your skills with the supervision of faculty and the onsite supervisor.